lawrennd/referia/backlog/bugs/2025-05-28_index-missing-from-mapping.md

 ### 2025-05-28

-Create stub and minimal example
+Create stub and minimal example.

+Reflecting this might be a bug in the underlying lynguine package.

+### 2025-05-28

+Reviewed the implementation.
+Decision: explicitly add the index column to the mapping after generating it from the columns.
+This will ensure the mapping is complete and meets user expectations.